kendofriendo/yodot-engine/README.md

 ## Free, open source and community-driven

-Yodot is a completely free and open source fork of Godot under the very permissive MIT license.
+Yodot is a completely free and open source fork of Redot under the very permissive MIT license.
 No strings attached, no royalties, nothing.
 The users' games are theirs, down to the last line of engine code.
 Yodot's development is fully independent and truly community-driven, empowering users to help shape their engine to match their